elabeca/token-login/README.md

 This is just a demo and work in progress.
 Still need to or some nice to have:

-- add attempts e2e / unit tests
+- add more unit test coverage (both api and client)
 - finish up the attempts page
 - integration with gulp or grunt
 - add to a travis build hook
 - use LiveScript or CoffeeScript
-- add more unit test coverage
 - add credentials persistence in MongoDB + bcrypt hash validation